-Everybody dreams about starting a business.
-I tried starting a business in education classifieds market in India a few year ago.
+Everybody dreams of starting a business.
+I tried starting a business in education classifieds market in India a few years ago.
 While start-up sounds like an exciting word, the reality is far from it, especially in the initial few years.
 In the first year, I struggled a lot to earn some money.
 But, it looked like finding a profitable business model will take a couple of months more.
-So to support my family and keep paying my education loan EMIs, I decided to start a consulting service.

 I was already teaching at a coaching institute.
 I knew that once the results of the entrance exam were declared, they would get many queries from the students to help them prepare for the interviews.
 Since I had myself gone through the process, I decided to offer help to those looking for the guidance on how to prepare for the interviews.
 Initially, the institute where I was teaching was hesitant about this idea.
 But I offered to do a couple of sessions free of cost.
 They got a very positive feedback from the students and decided to offer me more business.
 I soon grew this business to other centers and cities.

 1) It is an easy way to add to your income while leveraging the knowledge you have already gathered in your college degree or work.

 2) If you are planning to start a company and you are worried about the possibility of failure, you can reduce your risk by starting a consulting business in parallel.
 You get time to fine-tune your business model.
 You can also further your knowledge by enrolling in a business course.

 You can check online resources such as Study.com’s business courses and pick a specific subject you want to learn.
 There are a variety of courses fit your needs.
 Starting from the basics up to the most complicated ones, finishing these courses will be a great choice especially for those who are aiming to take professional licensures.